-BETACOLOR FLUO – Make Invisible Ink Quality Visible
+BETACOLOR FLUO – Makes Invisible Ink Quality Visible & Measureable

 Today’s global market is rife with risks of product tampering, diversion, and black markets, leading to billions in lost revenue every year.
 A manufacturer’s retail product is the first and often only opportunity to convey their message of quality and build the customer’s confidence in the brand.